Fourteen Killed In Newest Clash Between El Chapo’s Sinaloa Cartel And A Rival Gang

-Violence in Sinaloa, Mexico keeps escalating as 14 people were killed in a clash between rival gangs — one of them, the infamous Sinaloa Cartel which was once lead by Joaquin “El Chapo” Guzman.
+Violence in Sinaloa, Mexico, keeps escalating as 14 people were killed in a clash between rival gangs — one of them, the infamous Sinaloa Cartel which was once lead by Joaquin “El Chapo” Guzman.

-Even though El Chapo has been in prison since January 2016 and was extradited to the United States on January 2017 — now awaiting trial for his multiple drug-related crimes, the Sinaloa Cartel is still very active.
-There is a high chance that it still has him as top leader after it was discovered that his alleged mistress, Lucero Sanchez Lopez, was facilitating the communication between him and the rest of the Cartel’s top officials.
+Even though El Chapo has been in prison since January 2016 and was extradited to the United States on January 2017, now awaiting trial for his multiple drug-related crimes, the Sinaloa Cartel is still very active.
+There is a high chance that it still has him as top leader after it was discovered that his alleged mistress, Lucero Sanchez Lopez, was facilitating the communication between him and the rest of the cartel’s top officials.

 Fourteen bodies were recovered from a bloody scene that resulted from a territorial clash between the Sinaloa Cartel and La Linea, a rival gang.
 Although it was originally reported that the death toll was 26, Mexican authorities revised their statement and mentioned that only 14 bodies had been found so far.